 New Project CANxx

 Cantargia intends to develop and patent a new antibody against IL1RAP in order to treat autoimmune and inflammatory diseases, with the aim to have a product candidate selected by late 2018 or early 2019.

 Cantargia AB was founded in 2009/2010 based on a discovery made by Professor Thoas Fioretos and Dr Marcus Järås at Lund University.
 Their research showed that leukaemia stem cells express a protein, IL1RAP, on the cell surface which is not expressed to the same extent on normal stem cells.
 Cantargia's research has since then shown that IL1RAP is also expressed in a range of solid tumour cancers.

-IL1RAP is important for the cancer cells' ability to create a favourable environment for proliferation and expansion.
-Cantargia's product candidate, CAN04, targets IL1RAP and could potentially be used to treat different forms of cancer, with the initial clinical development focused on non-small cell lung cancer (NSCLC) and pancreatic cancer.
+IL1RAP is important for the cancer cells' ability to create a favourable environment for proliferation and expansion and antibodies targeting IL1RAP could potentially be used to treat several different forms of cancer, but also autoimmune and inflammatory diseases.

 Cantargia's platform is focused around development of antibodies against IL1RAP to treat serious, life-threatening diseases.

 The first product candidate, CAN04, has been designed to treat different forms of cancer, with the initial focus on treatment of non-small cell lung cancer and pancreatic cancer.
 The platform will be further explored by generation of new antibodies designed for treatment of autoimmune/inflammatory diseases.